SCOREC/meshFields/docs/pumiFieldNotes.md

   - can omegah adapt use these operations for cavity based field transfer without invasive changes?
 Do we define 'cavity' specific field operations?
 - Are their fields that require storage of a matrix of values at each dof?
+  - yes
+- What are the common use cases
+  - create the field
+  - evaluate the field
+- What data is needed from the mesh *after* the field is created?
+  - should be minimal as field and mesh are immutable
+  - need to look at how 'elements' are created
+    - this will need to understand local vs global ordering of entities on the closure of the 'element'
+    - I assume the equivalent set of objects need to be created during field construction
+  - pumi uses the meshtag for storage which uses mesh entity storage order for access
+    - we can simply use local indices for now - may want to abstract this at some point

 ## Terminology